testingCICDomar/gomycode-app/README.md

 it will deploy a basic Node.js app with a MongoDB database.
 The Node.js app will serve out static content (index.html, CSS, client-side JavaScript) which point to a Node.js endpoints.

 MAINTAINERS : Omar Ben Romdhane && Zemni houssem

+ps : the db_server and web_server are hosted on an AWS instance !